ryancheley/djangocon-us-2025/presentation/slides/02-intro-ryan.md

 ???

-I've been using Python for 8 years
+I've been using Python for 9 years

 --

-- **7 years** with Django
+- **17 years** in healthcare

 ???

- and Django for 7 years
+Quick intro about me - I've been working in healthcare for 17 years, building systems that help clinicians make better decisions for patients.

 --